IantheH/IantheH/README.md

 ## 🚧 What I'm Building

-I'm building and documenting practical examples at the intersection of Customer Success, SaaS adoption, CRM workflows, and AI-enabled operations.
+I'm building and documenting practical examples at the intersection of Customer Success, SaaS adoption, Product Adoption, CRM workflows, and AI-enabled operations.

 Upcoming areas may include: